 In this book, the reader will begin by installing OpenCV and getting into the fundamental concepts of computer vision.
 The reader will then go on to more advanced principles and uncover OpenCV’s full potential.

-The book will also teach you to sophisticated application development using Python and OpenCV, allowing you to create apps such as facial recognition, target tracking, and augmented reality.
+The book will also teach you sophisticated application development using Python and OpenCV, allowing you to create apps such as facial recognition, target tracking, and augmented reality.

 In the last chapters, the reader will look at how to use artificial intelligence and deep learning techniques with the popular Python libraries TensorFlow and Keras.